EQQCLEAN may not delete GDG datasets when running z/OS 1.13 or higher.

-GDGs may not be deleted on a job or step restart using ZOSV1R13
+GDGs may not be deleted on a job or step restart using ZOSV1R13 or higher release of z/OS

 Resolving the problem

-ZOS V1R13 includes the fix for APAR OA29893.
+ZOS V1R13 and higher includes the fix for APAR OA29893.
 A side effect of this fix is to cause EQQCLEAN to incorrectly handle GDG datasets during restart/rerun.
 This incorrect processing occurs because SMS messages IGD103I and IGD104I are now issued for dynamically allocated temporary datasets.

-The error occurs in z/OS 1.13 when a TWSz scheduled job creates a new generation of a GDG, and the LIMIT of this GDG has been exceeded, making it necessary to delete the OLDEST generation in order to create the new one.
+The error occurs in z/OS 1.13 and higher when a TWSz scheduled job creates a new generation of a GDG, and the LIMIT of this GDG has been exceeded, making it necessary to delete the OLDEST generation in order to create the new one.

 When this happens and the job is restarted through TWSz, the RESTART AND CLEANUP processing takes NO ACTION for the GDG, when the correct action would be to DELETE the newly created generation, and SIMULATE it (so that the same generation will be re-used).